Preetimal97/Outfit-Calculator/Marketing Analysis/README.txt

 Code can be found in MarketingAnalysis.py

-Data can be found in PredictHairFall.csv
+Data can be found in superstore_data.csv